SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 ### isochrony

-»⟮Isochrony⟯« is the feature category of rhythm indicating ⟮which ＿suprasegmental units＿⟯ ⟮occupy equal time⟯.
+»⟮Isochrony⟯« is the fcategory of rhythm indicating ⟮which ＿suprasegmental units＿⟯ ⟮occupy equal time⟯.
 Isochrony takes on feature values of the relevant suprasegmental unit.
 Most commonly isochrony may take on the feature values syllable, mora or foot.
 A whatever-timed languoid is a languoid with [isochrony: whatever].